 ◼

-16S rRNA gene amplicon sequeuncing for V1V3 or V3V4 hypervariable regions for prokaryotic taxon identification
+16S rRNA gene amplicon sequencing for V1V3 or V3V4 hypervariable regions for prokaryotic taxon identification

 ◼